SwaroopGiri/AWS-SAP-C02-Notes/README.md

 Redshift concurrency scaling (Concurrency Scaling Clusters) enables you to provide consistently fast performance with virtually unlimited concurrent users and queries

-Redshift cluster snapshots can be easily copied by enabline cross-region snapshots
+Redshift cluster snapshots can be easily copied by enabling cross-region snapshots

 Set up a snapshot copy grant for a master key in the destination region if snapshots are encrypted by KMS